tytydraco/yessleep/out/My_grandma_died_recently_and_the_funeral_director_wont_leave_us_alone.md

 "I need to pee.
 Come with?"

 “Pablo, you’re thirteen.
-You don’t need me to," I then think: let my thirteen-year-old brother wander in a dance hall filled with America’s most wanted?
+You don’t need me to," I then think: let my disturbed thirteen-year-old brother wander in a dance hall filled with America’s most wanted?
 Yeah, and let him wander through a minefield blindfolded for his fourteenth too.

 “Where’s Tia?
 Can’t she take you?”